Jordan: Natural resources

-Jordan has the 5th largest oil-shale reserves in the world, which could be commercially exploited in the central and northwestern regions of the country.
-Official figures estimate the kingdom's oil shale reserves at more than 70 billion tonnes.
-The extraction of oil-shale had been delayed a couple of years due to technological difficulties and the relatively higher costs.
-The government overcame the difficulties and in 2017 laid the groundbreaking for the Attarat Power Plant, a $2.2 billion oil shale-dependent power plant that is expected to generate 470 MW after it is completed in 2020.
+Jordan has the fifth largest oil-shale reserves in the world, which could be commercially exploited in the central and northwestern regions.
+Official figures estimate reserves at more than 70 billion tonnes.
+Attarat Power Plant, its first oil-shale power plant, was commissioned in 2023, with a 470 MW capacity.
 Jordan also aims to benefit from its large uranium reserves by tapping nuclear energy.
-The original plan involved constructing two 1000 MW reactors but has been scrapped due to financial constraints.
-Currently, the country's Atomic Energy Commission is considering building small modular reactors instead, whose capacities hover below 500 MW and can provide new water sources through desalination.
-In 2018, the commission announced that Jordan was in talks with multiple companies to build the country's first commercial nuclear plant, a helium-cooled reactor that is scheduled for completion by 2025.
+The original plan involved constructing two 1,000 MW reactors but has been scrapped because of financial constraints.
+Currently, the Atomic Energy Commission is considering building small modular reactors instead, whose capacities hover below 500 MW and can provide water sources through desalination.
+In 2018, the commission announced that Jordan was in talks with multiple companies to build its first commercial nuclear plant, a helium-cooled reactor that is scheduled for completion by 2025.
 Phosphate mines in the south have made Jordan one of the largest producers and exporters of the mineral in the world.

 Industry

-Jordan's well developed industrial sector, which includes mining, manufacturing, construction, and power, accounted for approximately 26% of the GDP in 2004 (including manufacturing, 16.2%; construction, 4.6%; and mining, 3.1%).
-More than 21% of Jordan's labor force was employed in industry in 2002.
+The industrial sector, which includes mining, manufacturing, construction, and power, accounted for approximately 26% of the GDP in 2004 (including manufacturing, 16.2%; construction, 4.6%; and mining, 3.1%).
+More than 21% of the labor force was employed in industry in 2002.
 In 2014, industry accounted for 6% of the GDP.
 The main industrial products are potash, phosphates, cement, clothes, and fertilisers.
 The most promising segment of this sector is construction.
 Petra Engineering Industries Company, which is considered to be one of the main pillars of Jordanian industry, has gained international recognition with its air-conditioning units reaching NASA.
-Jordan is now considered to be a leading pharmaceuticals manufacturer in the MENA region led by Jordanian pharmaceutical company Hikma.
+Jordan is a pharmaceuticals manufacturer in the MENA region, led by Hikma.

-Jordan's military industry thrived after the King Abdullah Design and Development Bureau (KADDB) defence company was established by King Abdullah II in 1999, to provide an indigenous capability for the supply of scientific and technical services to the Jordanian Armed Forces, and to become a global hub in security research and development.
+The military industry thrived after the Jordan Design and Development Bureau defence company was established by King Abdullah II in 1999, to provide an indigenous capability for the supply of scientific and technical services to the Jordanian Armed Forces, and to become a global hub in security research and development.
 It manufactures all types of military products, many of which are presented at the bi-annually held international military exhibition SOFEX.
-In 2015, KADDB exported $72 million worth of industries to over 42 countries.
+In 2015, the company exported $72 million worth of industries to over 42 countries.